yash-td/Data-Science-Challenge-HM-Submission/README.md

 5) After about 20mins of running a csv file named 'results.csv' will be generated with the text classification accuracy scores for 6 different models.

-The python script is only for implementation purposes.
-A jupyter notebook with the same functionality but a better visualisation is included in the repository.
-Written description and somewhere graphical representations are also provided in the jupyter notebook for a better explanation.